Copperbelt University: History

 The Copperbelt University is a public university established through the Act of Parliament No. 19 of 1987.
 Prior to 1987, the university existed as a campus of the University of Zambia Federal System with two schools; namely: School of Business and Industrial Studies (SBIS) and School of Environmental Studies (SES).
 The campus was referred to as the University of Zambia at Ndola (UNZANDO) until 1 December 1987.
 As of 1 January 1989 the Zambia Institute of Technology (ZIT) was incorporated into the Copperbelt University to form the School of Technology.
 Since 1987, the university has significantly grown from only two faculties to ten by the end of 2013.
 The total number of students in 2017 was 11,900 and having had over 54,000 students in the past 25 years.
-The university too is proud of its graduates who are holding key responsibilities in various sectors of the economy within the country and beyond.
 At its first graduation ceremony in 1992, the university had only 100 students then graduating from the various disciplines but graduating average of 1,500 as at 2017.